-Orange, The Dramatist
+Orange, The Novelist

 Penthos, the Greek daimon of grief, begins destroying Seattle, forcing people to feel more grief than ever.
 There are three true endings, each clearly labeled 'epilogue.'
 This is my entry for the 2017 Chaos contest.